The Department of Biology at Tennessee Tech offers both Master of Science and Doctor

 The Master of Science degree in Biology has a thesis requirement.
 Students seeking admission to this program must meet departmental requirements as described in the Tennessee Tech Graduate Catalog, available here:

-The Doctor of Philosophy degree in Environmental Science offers a concentration in Biology.
-This degree program is an offered through the School of Interdisciplinary Studies, and students work directly with a faculty advisor from the Biology Department.
+The Doctor of Philosophy degree in Environmental Sciences offers a concentration in Biology.
+This degree program is an offered through the School of Environmental Studies, and students work directly with a faculty advisor from the Biology Department.
 Admission requirements to this program are available here:

 The College of Graduate Studies offers a Diversity Fellowship that covers four semesters of graduate school.
 More details are available here: